 With that said, it’s often best to select a load that will challenge you to lift within the 1-6 rep range to promote strength gains.

-To build strength, since you’re now lifting in the 1-6 rep range with a higher load of weight, you won’t achieve the necessary load if you stick with the traditional 3-4 sets.
+Since you are now lifting in the 1-6 rep strength building range, with a higher load of weight, you won’t achieve the necessary volume required to build strength, if you only complete the traditional 3-4 sets.

-Regardless of what your training goals are, you should not completely neglect getting stronger from your training.
+Regardless of what your training goals are, you should not completely neglect the goal of getting stronger, from your training.

-If you’re a cardio king or queen, get off the treadmill and start with bodyweight resistance training like the workouts found in my Live Lean 15 workout digital DVD program.
+If you’re a cardio king or queen, get off the treadmill and start with bodyweight resistance training workouts, like those found in my Live Lean 15 workout video program.

-Or if you’re more experienced, try adding these strength building protocols to reach new levels of strength.
+If you’re more experienced, try adding these strength building protocols to your workouts.

 That’s it Live Lean Nation.

 It’s time for you to get stronger and reach new levels of strength.